 The director for My Fair Lady will be Joy Skeels, whose previous directing credits with AOS include Sister Act, Barnum and Crazy For You.
 Joining Joy will be Mark Denton as musical director and Jess Townsend as choreographer.

-Keep your eye on our Future Show Page if you’d like to stay up-to-date with all the production news for this show.
+Keep your eye on our Current Show Page if you’d like to stay up-to-date with all the production news for this show.

 We’ve written elsewhere on this site about the difficulty in getting one of the ‘crown jewel’ shows.
 But every now and then all the calls and pleading pay off.
 And so, in October 2019, we’re excited to bring Andrew Lloyd Webber and Tim Rice’s Evita to Abingdon.

 The show tells the story of Eva Perón and her love affair with the people of Argentina in the late 1940s.
 It must have seemed a strange subject to choose to follow up the success of Jesus Christ, Superstar, and when Rice first suggested it to Lloyd Webber, he turned the idea down.

 But in 1976, the pair released a concept album called ‘Evita’, with Julie Covington singing the role of Eva and Colm Wilkinson as Che.
 The first single from the album, ‘Don’t Cry For Me, Argentina’, went to number 1 in the UK charts, and a full staging of the show became inevitable.